gradosevic/ag-custom-admin/readme.txt

 4. Default WP grey colors can be refreshed with any colors that you like!
 There are a lot of Colorizer option which can be use to style text, background, login, widgets, admin menu, top bar, footer and many more!

 == Changelog ==

+= 1.3.8 =
+* Central alignment for smaller login images, and for different form widths
+* Option to remove "WordPress News" dashboard widget
+* Better "Error Caught" message with more useful information

 = 1.3.7 =
 * Fixed issues with custom dashboard content